-The Pharmaceutical Benefits Scheme (PBS) subsidises ivacaftor for patients with cystic fibrosis.
+The PBS subsidises ivacaftor for patients with cystic fibrosis.

 Authority to provide ivacaftor for the treatment of cystic fibrosis is available under Section 100 of the National Health Act 1953.